petersulyok/smfc/README.md

 - 🔴 **List every zone your board has in `ipmi_zone=`.** The bypass is global, so a zone you did not configure is bypassed along with the rest and sits **frozen at its last duty with nothing regulating it** — unlike the OpenBMC stack, where an unlatched zone keeps running automatically. `smfc` cannot fix this for you: there is no reliable way to learn how many zones a board has, and driving zones you did not configure would move fans you never asked it to move.
 - **`min_level=0` is silently raised to 5%.** One of the two ATEN duty paths has no floor of its own, and `smfc` cannot tell which path a board uses, so it never writes a duty below 5% — with the BMC's thermal loop suspended by the bypass, a real 0% would leave nothing regulating the fans.
+- **A duty reads back one percent low off the 20% grid.** The BMC keeps it as an 8-bit PWM value and converts back on read, so a `CONST` controller configured for 50% sees 49% and rewrites it on every poll.
+That costs one IPMI command and does not move the fans; the same is true on the OpenBMC stack.

 The ATEN path is confirmed on H14 hardware.
 On the OpenBMC stack, verify once that a low duty holds against the automatic control loop before relying on it.